appins/Elemental.js/README.md

 ```

 ### Small
-Elemental.min.js takes up 2.3 KB and without the manual it only takes up 420 Bytes.
+Elemental.min.js takes up about 2.5 KB and without the manual it only takes up about 500 Bytes.
 See ElementalNm.min.js.
-Much smaller than most other library.
+Much smaller than many other libraries.
 ###### This library may be updated and become larger.